ash-project/ash/documentation/introduction/getting_started_phx.md

 to `PostgreSQL` simply by changing the `data_layer` to `AshPostgres.DataLayer` in our resources and adding the table name and our repo.
-In this case we will use the default repo created by phoenix.
+In this case we will use the default repo created by Phoenix.

 ```diff
 --- a/my_app_phx/lib/my_app/resources/tweet.ex